 How good are NordVPN's mobile apps?

-Again, NordVPN’s mobile apps on iOS and Android are both dominated by a map-based interface, and here it’s even more awkward.
+Again, NordVPN’s mobile apps on iOS and Android are both dominated by a map-based interface, and here it proves rather awkward indeed.
 On a handheld screen there’s very little room to scroll around, and we’d be tempted to forget about it entirely and just use the server list – but on iOS it’s marginally more usable than on Android.

 Installing and setting up is much like any other app on either OS.
 After signing up on the NordVPN site, you’ll be directed to the app store.
 Download, accept some permissions, and then get going.
 In use, connecting and disconnecting is simple and doesn’t take more than about five seconds on average, and the all-important settings are easy to access.

-Auto-connect is available on both, and allows Nord to connect on unknown networks and stay off when you’re using ones you’ve whitelisted – very useful if you want automatic protection.
-Plus, with CyberSec, you’ll get ad blocking, and malware and phishing protection.
+Auto-connect is available on both, and allows Nord to connect itself on unknown networks and stay off when you’re using ones you’ve whitelisted – very useful if you want automatic protection.
+Plus, with CyberSec, you’ll get ad blocking plus malware and phishing protection.

 Differences between the two are fairly minimal.
 The Android app lacks a true kill switch, but you can create a serviceable simulacrum by doing the following: System Settings > NordVPN settings > Enable 'Always on VPN' and 'Block connections without VPN'.
 However, the iOS app has a kill switch in-built, but it’s not user-selectable – it’s always on.